emilsoman/cloudster/README.md

 Cloudster is a Ruby gem that was born to cut the learning curve involved in writing your own CloudFormation templates.
 If you don't know what a CloudFormation template is, but know about the AWS Cloud offerings, you can still use cloudster to provision your stack.
-Still in infancy , cloudster can create a very basic stack like a breeze.
-All kinds of contribution welcome !
+Still in infancy , cloudster can create a basic stack like a breeze.
+Checkout the Usage section for the supported features.

 ##Installation